 \subsection{LSST Weak Lensing Cosmology Model}

-In this example, we use the log-normal forward model proposed in \citep{zeghal2024simulationbasedinferencebenchmarklsst, lanzieri2025optimalneuralsummarisationfullfield}, which simulates the non-Gaussian structure in gravitational weak-lensing.
-By using the model at the full LSST-Y10 setting, this model is representative of real-world weak-lensing data.
-Since the generated data are high-dimensional tomographic convergence maps (\( 5 \times 256 \times 256 \)), we use a trained Resnet-18 compressor suggested in \citep{alsing2018massive}, producing a 6 dimensional summary statistic.
-As an additional benchmark beyond the KDE-SP method, we further implement a standard Neural Likelihood Estimator (NLE) using the \textsc{sbi} package \cite{BoeltsDeistler_sbi_2025}, trained with the same total simulation budget given to both the KDE-SP and FSM gradient-based optimization methods.
-When evaluated at the observations, the NLE can be directly optimized to obtain an approximated maximum likelihood estimator.
+In this example, we use the log-normal forward model proposed by \citet{zeghal2024simulationbasedinferencebenchmarklsst} and \citet{lanzieri2025optimalneuralsummarisationfullfield}, which simulates the non-Gaussian structure in gravitational weak-lensing.
+Using the model in the full LSST-Y10 setting, this model is representative of real-world weak-lensing data.
+Since the generated data are high-dimensional tomographic convergence maps (\( 5 \times 256 \times 256 \)), we use a trained ResNet-18 compressor in \citet{alsing2018massive}, producing a 6-dimensional summary statistic.
+As an additional benchmark beyond the KDE-SP method, we further implement a standard neural likelihood estimator (NLE) using the \textsc{sbi} package \citep{BoeltsDeistler_sbi_2025}, trained with the same total simulation budget given to both the KDE-SP and FSM gradient-based optimization methods.
+Evaluated at the observations, NLE can be directly optimized to obtain an approximate maximum likelihood estimator.
 Further details and results of this experiment are presented in Appendix~\ref{appendix:exp_7.2}

-In Figure~\ref{fig:cosmo_boxplots_mini}, we show both the parameter estimation and prediction accuracy.
-Given the limited simulation budget available, we observe that gradient-based optimization methods significantly outperform the NLE approach, which requires more simulations in general, and that the FSM approach is generally able to achieve better performance with smaller variance.
+In Figure~\ref{fig:cosmo_boxplots_mini}, we show both the parameter estimation and the accuracy of the prediction.
+Given the limited simulation budget available, we observe that sequential gradient-based optimization methods outperform the more simulation-intensive NLE approach and that the FSM approach is generally able to achieve better performance with a smaller variance.